TSF404/InvokeAI/README.md

 #### Installation

-- Follow the installation guide below for regular InvokeAI except instead of _conda activate invokeai_, run _conda activate diffusioncraft_.
+- Follow the installation guide below for regular InvokeAI [following these instructions](https://invoke-ai.github.io/InvokeAI/installation/INSTALL_WINDOWS/):
+-- Installing anaconda
+-- Cloning this repo
+-- cd to repo
+-- conda env create
+-- Instead of _conda activate invokeai_, run _conda activate diffusioncraft_.
+-- Download the latest sd checkpoint into models/ldm/stable-diffusion-v1\model.ckpt (Ensure it's named model.ckpt)
+- Proceed to How to Use.

 #### How to Use